Challenge Meets Opportunity

 “Leading an integrated resort requires cross-functional knowledge, experience as well as financial discipline and focus.
 My years spent managing finance, talent management and operations have prepared me well for the complexities of this role.”

-She also credits the workforce she commands with making her a stronger leader.
+She also acknowledges that she is a stronger leader thanks to the workforce she commands.
 “Our 7,500 team members inspire me every day.
 Having the opportunity to lead them into the new chapter of Resort World Sentosa is a privilege.
 It is invigorating.”

 By 2030, when the expansion is complete, RWS “will present a distinctly renewed identity that embodies Singapore’s vision for exceptional tourism, imaginative experiences and continual innovation,” says Lee.
 “Our edge lies in the way we integrate leisure, culture, hospitality and public spaces into a single extraordinary destination, on a tropical island just a 10-minute drive from the city.